asamallab/IMPPAT2/README.md

 ## Citation
 In case you use the codes herein, please cite the manuscript:<br/>
-<i>IMPPAT 2.0: an enhanced and expanded phytochemical atlas of Indian medicinal plants</i>, R. P. Vivek-Ananth, Karthikeyan Mohanraj, Ajaya Kumar Sahoo and Areejit Samal*.
-Manuscript in submission.
+<i>IMPPAT 2.0: an enhanced and expanded phytochemical atlas of Indian medicinal plants</i>, R. P. Vivek-Ananth, Karthikeyan Mohanraj, Ajaya Kumar Sahoo and Areejit Samal*,<br> (Submitted).